 4. Many essential oils have carrier oils such as olive, sunflower or coconut oil added in with the essential oil so technically they can say they are “pure” because there is only oil in the bottle.

 To learn more about the ways that various companies add things to essential oils so that they are not totally pure, watch the following video with essential oil chemistry expert Dr. Robert Pappas.Did this help you?
-If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, pinterest, or google plus.
+If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, or pinterest.